 What does “good standing” mean?

-The phrase “seniors in good standing” pertains to active members of the current graduating class who are up to date on their chapter obligations (GPA, service activities, meeting the chapter’s expectations for character and leadership.)
-Refer to your NHS chapter bylaws for what constitutes “good standing.”
-Members should check with their NHS advisers to confirm they are meeting all membership obligations.
+- NHS seniors “in good standing” are active members of the current graduating class who are up to date on their NHS chapter obligations (GPA, service activities, meeting the chapter’s expectations for character and leadership).
+Students should refer to their NHS chapter’s bylaws for what constitutes “good standing” and check with their NHS advisers to confirm they meet all membership obligations.

 When are scholarship recipients announced?